DrishtiShrrrma/IPC-2023/Potential Objectives/README.md

 **10. Maximizing occupant satisfaction:** The objective can be to maximize the satisfaction level of the occupants by providing a comfortable indoor environment that meets their needs and preferences.

+## D) Some Potential Objectives in Planning and Scheduling for Wildfires

+1. Minimizing the spread of the wildfire to reduce the area burned
+2. Minimizing the impact of the wildfire on human lives and property
+3. Maximizing the efficiency of firefighting resources, such as firefighters, helicopters, and fire trucks
+4. Minimizing the damage to natural resources, such as forests, wildlife habitats, and water sources
+5. Minimizing the cost of fighting the wildfire, including equipment, supplies, and personnel
+6. Maximizing the speed of containing the wildfire to prevent it from spreading further
+7. Minimizing the risk of the wildfire re-igniting after it has been contained
+8. Minimizing the duration of the wildfire to reduce the disruption to local communities and businesses
+9. Maximizing the safety of firefighters and other personnel involved in fighting the wildfire
+10. Minimizing the environmental impact of firefighting activities, such as air and water pollution
+11. Maximizing the collaboration between different agencies involved in fighting the wildfire, such as fire departments, emergency services, and forest services
+12. Minimizing the impact of the wildfire on the local economy, such as tourism and agriculture
+13. Maximizing the use of technology and data analytics to predict and prevent wildfires
+14. Minimizing the risk of wildfires caused by human activities, such as campfires, cigarettes, and fireworks
+15. Maximizing the education and awareness of the public on how to prevent wildfires and stay safe during a wildfire
+16. Minimizing the impact of climate change on the frequency and severity of wildfires
+17. Maximizing the resilience of communities to adapt and recover from wildfires
+18. Minimizing the loss of biodiversity and ecosystem services due to wildfires
+19. Maximizing the effectiveness of fire prevention measures, such as fuel reduction and fire-resistant landscaping
+20. Minimizing the risk of wildfires spreading across international borders and causing cross-border conflicts or disasters.

+## D)